abertrand13/spatial-quickstart/README.md

 You can use either writeRow2BackBuffer or writePixel2BackBuffer to write to the back buffer.
 Don't forget to sync the front and the back buffer by setting the swap flag!

+**If you want to regenerate files for your app, please keep a copy of TopHost.cpp somewhere else and then start the code generation.**

 Once you are confident with your software implementation, run:
 ```bash
 cd ~/spatial-quickstart/gen/SwitchVideo